October 28th, 2020Should barbed wire fences be used for animals?

 Barbed wire fences are popular because they are cost effective, which is an important consideration when you need to enclose a large area.
 Barbed wire fences are also flexible, allowing you to choose between different wire thicknesses and the space between barbs.

 The wire thickness and placement of the barbs depends on the animals you would like to enclose.
 Need more advice on your agricultural fencing in the Fraser Valley?
-To select the appropriate barbed wire fence for your animals or to consider other types of agricultural fencing, contact A&G Fencing to see how we can help.
+To select the appropriate barbed wire fence for your farm or animals or to consider other types of agricultural fencing, contact A&G Fencing to see how we can help.

 Wood comes in all shapes and sizes, that means your fence can too!
 From picket fences to lattice fences, the options are endless.
 Besides the...